Encyclopedia Sabrina (Norma Ann Sykes)

 Children: one daughter, Xandra, with Florence Lockwood.
 He and Xandra became estranged.

+The Cochran family moved to Wyoming when he was a child.
 After stints as a cowboy and railroad station hand, he studied at the University of Wyoming for one year, where he also played basketball until he was kicked off the team for either missing training, or fraternizing with the opposite sex (or probably both).

 Cochran was rejected for military service in World War II because of a heart murmur, but he directed and performed in plays at various Army camps.